FDA weighs oversight changes after formula, Juul troubles

 The FDA has also struggled to review millions of other applications from vaping companies, prompting multiple missed regulatory deadlines over the last two years.

-Califf again cited funding challenges, pointing out that the FDA cannot collect user fees from vaping companies to review their products.
+Califf again cited funding challenges, pointing out that the FDA cannot collect user fees from vaping companies who submit their products.
 The agency has asked Congress for that authority.

 “I don’t think anyone anticipated that there would be 6.7 million vaping product applications that came rolling in during a pandemic that was stressing the entire agency,” Califf said.

-Sen. Dick Durbin, an Illinois Democrat, suggested Califf should resign if the agency can’t swiftly remove the products.
+Sen. Dick Durbin, an Illinois Democrat, suggested Califf should resign if the agency can’t swiftly remove such products.

 President Joe Biden tapped Califf for the FDA job largely because of his prior experience at the agency, which he briefly led during the Obama administration.
 A cardiologist and respected researcher, Califf planned to focus his time at FDA on fighting medical misinformation and streamlining the agency’s data systems.